Chinese Lanterns: Their History and Modern Uses

 As festivals across Mainland China have grown, so have its lanterns.
 Nowadays, lantern festivals are filled with huge and multi-colored lanterns shaped as animals and plants.

-These giant structures can showcase traditional animals in Chinese culture, such as Chinese dragons, or other images from nature and popular culture.
 Large lanterns with various shapes are similar to statues, in that they remain in the same place throughout the duration of the festival.